LukeBetham/predicting-tennis/README.md

-# Predicting Tennis - Modeling Match Outcomes with Machine Learning
+# Predicting Tennis - Modeling Outcomes with Machine Learning
 ### General Assembly Capstone Project

 How accurately can you predict who will win a tennis match given past data?